CodeImprover/CodeImprover/README.md

 The behavior of the app is extremely flexible and can be configured  in the [codeimprover.yaml configuration file](https://codeimprover.com/techref/codeimprover-config/).

 **Configuration of duplication detection depends on programming language**
-You probably change the configuration to suit your programming language.
+You probably want to change the configuration file (codeimprover.yaml) to suit your programming language.
 We encourage you to contribute your codeimprover.yaml.

 ## CodeImprover Web Portal